-INPUT CHANNEL Sets the MIDI channel for the track input: [1 ...
-16] Listens to the specified channel All 1 ...
+INPUT CHANNEL Sets the MIDI channel for the track input: 1 ...
+16 Listens to the specified channel All 1 ...
 16 Listens to any channel on the specified input port.
 Prefered for MPE or DRUM tracks.
 LENGTH 1 STEP ...
 32 BARS Sets the length of the pattern in steps (1 step = 16th notes).
-Tip Hold and Rotate encoder @ for finer resolution.
+Tip Hold and Rotate encoder © for finer resolution.
 RUN - REVERSE PING-PONG RANDOM BAR RANDOM BEAT RANDOM 1/16 Sets the pattern playback mode.
 A pattern can be played normally, in reverse, in ping-pong (forward/backward) or jump to a random step every bar, every beat or every 16th note.
 TRIG Sets the behavior of the player upon a pattern change: RESTART Resets the position to the beginning of the pattern after a change.
 FREE Keeps the previous position of the player upon a pattern change.
 The playhead will not jump in this case.
 PC (LSB, MSB) 0 ...
-127 Sets the program change (PC) midi message to be sent when transitioning to this pattern.
+127 Sets the program change (PC) MIDI message to be sent when transitioning to this pattern.
 You can also use optional extended PC logic with MSB/LSB (used by some synthesizer with more than 127 presets).
-Rotate encoder 1 to instantly set the PC, or Press encoder 1 to enter the menu configurating PC/MSB/LSB.
-Inside the PC menu, you will find the PRE-SEND option.
-If enabled, the program change will not be sent at the very beginning of the next-pattern-to-be-launched, but will be sent 1 quarter note before, useful when controlling Elektron machines patterns.
-Please note that if the new pattern has been launched by user just before the effective synced pattern change, Hapax will sent the according PC as soon as possible, so maybe the receiving Elektron device will not be able to process this PC in time.
-12.3.
+Rotate encoder 1 to instantly set the PC, or Press encoder 1 to enter the Pattern PC popup.
+Note For further detail on program changes, please refer to the Pattern ProgramChange section of the pattern mode chapter.
+11.3.
 Secondary track settings Hold 2ND + Press a track button to enter advanced settings.
 QUANTIZE - 1/64 1/32 1/24 1/16 Sets the quantization time division.
 Please note that this parameter will be overriden by the project quantization if set.
 STRENGTH 0% ...
 100% Sets the track quantize strength.
 At 100%, note positions will be shifted to land precisely on the quantization time divisions.
 At 0%, note positions won't be affected.
 At 50%, notes will only be shifted half of the duration they should have been shifted in order to be fully quantized. pTRSP OFF ON If "pTrsp" is enabled in the project settings, this parameter will allow the current track to be transposed by track 16.
 This setting is disabled if pTrsp is not project enabled. pSCALE OFF ON When set to "OFF", the track will not follow the project scale.
 This setting is disabled if pScale is not enabled at the project level.
 TRACK NAME Allows renaming your track.